patime07/-Investigating-Netflix-Movies/README.md

 ## Overview

-This repository contains a DataCamp project where I apply the skills I learned in the courses "Introduction to Python" and "Intermediate Python", it contains the Jupyter Notebook "notebook.ipynb" that performs an in-depth analysis of Netflix movies dataset.
+This repository contains a DataCamp project where I apply the skills I learned in the courses "Introduction to Python" and "Intermediate Python", it contains the Jupyter Notebook "notebook.ipynb" that performs an in-depth analysis of the Netflix movies dataset.

 ## Usage